In this post you will learn the 6 steps to launch and monetize an effective and profitable remote health coaching program.

 At this point my hope is that you are seeing why so many practices are going this direction.

-The 6 Steps to Launching A Successful Lifestyle Program In Your Practice
+The 6 Steps to Launching A Successful Remote Coaching and Engagement Program In Your Practice

-Below I’m going to share with you some of the key lessons we’ve learned from working with hundreds of practitioners about launching a successful lifestyle program out of your practice.
+Below I’m going to share with you some of the key lessons we’ve learned from working with hundreds of practitioners about launching a successful offering within your business.

 Let’s start by identifying the pain point that really needs solving.
-What I mean is a subset of patients who suffer from a similar condition and would find value in additional services.
+What I mean is a subset of members who have a similar need and would find value in additional services.

-One thing to avoid is trying to craft a program that fits all your patients.
+One thing to avoid is trying to craft a program that fits all members.
 Make sure you set realistic expectations for yourself and your staff as a one-size-fits-all program will lose any sense of feeling personalized or appropriate for those that really need it.

 Helpful Resource: ELEVAYS